jeosol/hello-world/README.markdown

 # Hello-World - Common Lisp Hello World project.
-This is a simple Common Lisp project for testing and demonstrating different software technologies including unit testing, building Docker containers, devops CI/CD, etc.
+This is a simple Common Lisp (CL) project for testing and demonstrating different software technologies including unit testing, building Docker containers, devops CI/CD, etc.

-The project contains a **hello-world** system and another system, **hello-world/tests**, which runs the test for the system.
-Currently the application doesn't do much and it is intentionally kept that way.
-The focus is not on the system but how the required building blocks to achieve unit testing, devops, etc, can be achieved.
+The project contains a **hello-world** system and another system, **hello-world/tests**, which runs the tests for the system.
+Currently the application doesn't do much other that print a simple greeting.
+This is intentional because the focus is not on the system but on how different software concepts are implemented.

 ## Usage
 ### Cloning the repository

-The reposity can be cloned into your **quicklisp/local-projects** directory (as shown below) or somewhere where quicklisp/asdf can find it.
+The repository can be cloned into your **quicklisp/local-projects** directory (as shown below) or another directory where it can be found.
 The following command clones the repository under the ~/quicklisp/local-projects/ directory:
 ```
 git clone https://github.com/jeosol/hello-world.git ~/quicklisp/local-projects/hello-world
 ```

 ### Load
-You can start a CL REPL (e.g., using [SBCL](http://sbcl.org)) and load the hello-world project by issuing the following command:
+You can start a CL REPL using [SBCL](http://sbcl.org) and then load the hello-world project.
+SBCL can be started by issuing the ```sbcl``` command in a terminal.
+The hello-world project can then be loaded using quicklisp as follows:

 ```
 (ql:quicklisp "hello-world")
 ```

-Note: that this will only work with SBCL because we used some SBCL especific syntax to read in command line argument passed to the executable (described later).
+**Note**: that this will only work with SBCL because we used some SBCL especific syntax to read in command line argument passed to the executable (described later).

 ### Unit Testing and Creating Executables
 This section describes unit testing in the project.
 Testing is performed with the **fiveam** library, which is a commn testing library used by many CL projects.